-In person, the flat gold field reads like a Byzantine alterpiece, a wide field left empty for veneration, prayer.
-Warhol would turn Marilyn into an enduring cultural artifact through endless repetition, but in Gold Marilyn Monroe, he created a memorial.
+In person, the flat gold field reads like a Byzantine altarpiece, a wide field left empty for veneration, or prayer.
+Over the course of his career Warhol painted Marilyn many, many times, reflecting her status a cultural artifact through endless repetition, but in Gold Marilyn Monroe, he created a memorial.

 Reed Enger, "Gold Marilyn Monroe," in Obelisk Art History, Published September 18, 2017; last modified October 22, 2022, http://www.arthistoryproject.com/artists/andy-warhol/gold-marilyn-monroe/.